yousuf60/pythonman/README.md

 when you press 'save' the app will check the syntax only and if there is a syntax errore you cant save the code you can use most of built in libraries + requests and BS4
 #### you are free to edite in the app as you want and also you can make your own app or test it by editing the main code inside the app
-# if you have a big problime you are free to delete my app HAHA ^.^
+# if you have a big problimyou are free to delete my app HAHA ^.^